Hometown: Big Springs, Neb.

 Alma Mater: Midland University

 Emilie Ashenbach joined the Concordia University Cheer and Dance staff beginning with the 2019-20 academic year.
-Ashenbach previously spent four years as a cheer captain for the Midland University dance team.
+Ashenbach previously spent four years on the Midland University Competitive Cheer team, helping the Warriors win GPAC titles each season from 2013-17.

 Emilie is the daughter of Brett and Lisa Ashenbach.
 She has a sister named Mikaela.